shcaba/Sebastes_melanops_OR/Document/_main.md

 The dataset contains information on catch by species (number of fish), effort (angler hours), reserve site, area of sampling, treatment (reserve or comparison area), and date of sampling.
 Additional information that are available include proportion of rock habitat at the cell-level, water temperature, and the average drift depth, though these data are not available for the entire dataset.
 Average depth (fm) was binned to 10-fm bins (0 – 50fm), and those shallower than 10fm were excluded to a small sample size.
 April – June was aggregated to a spring season and August - October to a fall season.
 Black Rockfish are commonly encountered in this survey (Table \ref{tab:percent_pos_MRHnL}.

 Covariates evaluated included year, month (or season), site, treatment (reserve or comparison area), and depth bin.
 A negative binomial model was fit to the cell-day-level data (catch in numbers of Black Rockfish with a log offset for angler hours).
 Two full model series were considered, one with all the potential covariates with month and one with season.
 For the series with month, the full model was selected as the best fit model by AIC, but month was almost non-significant.
 For the series with season, the full model was again selected as the best fit by AIC (Table \ref{tab:model_selection_MRHnL}.
 When fit via MLE using the sdmTMB R package (version 0.3.0), acceptable diagnostics were achieved for both full models.
 However, the error around the point estimates was reduced with the season covariate and ultimately, this was the model selected to be used in the reference model.
 The Q-Q plot indicated an acceptable fit to the data (Figure \ref{fig:qq_MRHnL).
 Previous assessments for nearshore species have explored the use of this survey as a raw index of abundance (@taylor_status_2021, @wetzel_status_2021, @langseth_status_2021, @cope_assessing_2019) but to date, this index has not been a part of a reference model.
-Length compositions from this survey are also included.
+Length compositions from this survey are also included (Table \ref{tab:MPA_lengths} and Table \ref{input_ss_length}).